TianyuTerry/MLMC/README.md

 ## Data

-Data is the second version for dataset described in this paper: https://aclanthology.org/2020.emnlp-main.569.pdf. \
+Data is the second version for dataset described in this [paper](https://aclanthology.org/2020.emnlp-main.569.pdf). \
 All train/dev/test data is split beforehand in JSON format. \
 Training data is uploaded in zip format because of size limit.